Researchers have identified three functional subtypes of these cells, which correspond to patients’ treatment response.

 - Genetic testing results: If you or a family member has had genetic testing in the past, a copy of the results will be helpful to review during your visit

-- Your medical records: Any relevant medical records from non-Partners institutions will be helpful to bring with you
+- Your medical records: Any relevant medical records from non-Mass General Brigham institutions will be helpful to bring with you

 - Your insurance card